 Preclinical studies indicate that agonistic CD40 antibody therapy can be used for treatment of several tumor types such as lymphoma, melanoma, hepatocellular carcinoma, osteosarcoma, renal cell carcinoma, breast cancer, colorectal cancer, lung cancer and bladder cancer.

 A phase I study (ClinicalTrials.gov: NCT02379741) of ADC-1013 was initiated in April 2015 and completed in March 2017.
 The study is a dose-escalation study involving intratumoral and intravenous administration of ADC-1013 at five clinical sites in Sweden, Denmark and the UK (ClinicalTrials.gov: NCT02379741).
 The study is sponsored by Alligator and includes 24 patients and ten different tumor types.
-The data will be analyzed, focusing on safety and tolerability, pharmacokinetics, immunogenicity, biomarker response and clinical response evaluation.
+Study data will be presented in November 2017 at the scientific conference Society for Immunotherapy of Cancer 32nd Annual Meeting (SITC).

 In August 2015, Alligator outlicensed the global development and commercialization rights of ADC-1013/JNJ-64457107 to Janssen Biotech Inc. In October 2016, Janssen Biotech started a second phase I clinical study (ClinicalTrials: NCT02829099).
 This study is ongoing and to date, approximately 50 patients have been enrolled in the study.
 Additional combination studies are planned.